MP

 Why you shouldn’t copy what established businesses are doing

-Although it’s great to have a vision for what you want, you can’t grow a business from scratch by looking at what the big ones are doing.
+Although having a vision for what you want is great, you can’t grow a business from scratch by looking at what the big ones are doing.

 As a blogger in your first year, you’re not there.
-Look at businesses to get inspired but focus your attention on the best ways to grow a business from scratch.
+Look at businesses to get inspired, but focus on the best ways to grow a business from scratch.

-It sure as hell is more efficient for your growth if you stay very niche and very structured at the start.
+It sure is more efficient for your growth if you stay very niche and structured at the start.

-You’re still in the building trust phase with everyone that comes across your content.
-What is most needed when building trust? (in real life, online and business?), CONSISTENCY!
+You’re still building trust with everyone who comes across your content.
+What is most needed when building trust? (in real life, online, and business?), CONSISTENCY!

 Your readers want to know what they can expect at your site.